dedoussis/asynction/CONTRIBUTING.md

 ## Roadmap

 * Documenting examples and tutorials of using Asynction.
-* Improving the generated documentation.
+* Improving the existing generated documentation.
+* Mock server support.
 * Exposing an [AsyncAPI playground](https://playground.asyncapi.io/) via a Flask route, in a similar manner to how Connexion exposes a Swagger UI.
+* E2E testing suite (using a dockerised setup)
 * Type casting: Whenever possible Asynction should try to parse the argument values and do type casting to the related Python native values.
 * Dynamic rendering of the [AsyncAPI](https://www.asyncapi.com/) spec.
 Could use [Jinja2](https://jinja.palletsprojects.com/en/3.0.x/) to allow the parametrisation of the spec.
-* Mock server support.
 * Authentication à la [Connexion](https://connexion.readthedocs.io/en/latest/security.html).

 The OpenAPI counterparts of Asynction are [Connexion](https://github.com/zalando/connexion) for python and [openapi-backend](https://github.com/anttiviljami/openapi-backend) for Node.js.
 These tools provide a great source of inspiration for the above roadmap.